nyxtom/tallyup/README.md

-# tally
+# tallyup

-Tally is a simple stats, ratings, generic command processing and aggregation server similar to statsd.
-Tallyd includes the server for starting things up (tallyd) and a management server for issuing simple commands to determine the state of things.
-Tallyd also has the ability to flush to listeners.
-In short, tally is a network daemon that runs in Node.js sent over TCP (instead of UDP).
+Tallyup is a simple stats, ratings, generic command processing and aggregation server similar to statsd.
+Tallyup includes the server for starting things up (tallyupd) and a management server for issuing simple commands to determine the state of things.
+Tallyup also has the ability to flush to listeners.
+In short, tallyup is a network daemon that runs in Node.js sent over TCP (instead of UDP).

 ## Inspiration
-Tallyd was inspired by statsd and has some basic implementation differences with relation to aiming for stream reuse, code separation, management cli, command line configuration, and generic command processing (which can be later used for extensible process handlers).
+Tallyup was inspired by statsd and has some basic implementation differences with relation to aiming for stream reuse, code separation, management cli, command line configuration, and generic command processing (which can be later used for extensible process handlers).

 ## Installation and Configuration
 * Setup node.js (> 0.10.x)
-* Clone tally
+* Clone tallyup
-* Start up tallyd or symlink bin/tallyd
+* Start up tallyupd or symlink bin/tallyupd
-* (Command line parameters are available to tallyd --help)
+* (Command line parameters are available to tallyupd --help)

 ## Usage
 The basic line protocol is identical to statsd sent via TCP.